-The subject properties are a hilly and partially wooded and total 453.74 acres.
-The properties have frontage on both Free Silver Road and Ridge Road.
+The subject properties are a hilly and partially wooded and total 62.43 acres.
+The properties have frontage on Ridge Road.

 SOILS, GEOLOGY & FRAGILE AREAS

 A review of soils indicates that a minimal amount of good farmland may be present on site.
 Also, it appears that a minimal amount of the subject property is designated as prime agricultural land according to the "Important Farmlands" map created by the US Department of Agriculture Soil Conservation Service dated March 1980.
 The applicant should be aware that state law requires protection of prime agricultural lands from normal mining practices.